 Andrew David Barker was born in Derby, England, in 1975.
-I first heard about his novella, Dead Leaves, when He asked me to provide some developmental editorial input on a draft of the manuscript, which he did as a result of this interview, originally conducted with him for Amazing Stories.
-The interview coincided with the paperback publication of The Electric, Barker’s first novel, a ghost story steeped in a love of movies, especially genre flicks from the old Universal classics to The Texas Chainsaw Massacre and Jaws.
+I first heard about his novella, Dead Leaves, when He asked me to provide structural editorial input on a draft of the manuscript, which he did as a result of this interview, originally conducted with him for Amazing Stories in 2015.
+The interview’s publication coincided with the paperback launch of The Electric, Barker’s first novel, a ghost story steeped in a love of movies, especially genre flicks from the old Universal classics to The Texas Chainsaw Massacre and Jaws.
 The Electric is also a nostalgic, bitter-sweet coming of age story, a resonant, evocative, deeply moving tale with shades of vintage Bradbury and King.
 It is quite an achievement.

 Gary Dalkin: You’ve directed a film, the ‘lost’ A Reckoning, about which more later, and I’ve read that you’ve worked on screenplays for other directors.
 And now you’ve written a very well received novel which is suffused with our collective love of cinema, especially genre film.
 So as someone clearly steeped in movies, how would you pitch The Electric?

 Andrew David Barker: Set in the late summer of 1985, fifteen year old Sam Crowhurst discovers a long abandoned cinema out on the outskirts of his town.
 But the Electric is a cinema like no other.
 The old picture house does still screen movies, but these movies, Sam and his friends come to learn, are movies made by ghosts, for ghosts.

 I’ve been borderline obsessed with movies my entire life and I guess this novel is my love letter to cinema.
 That said, it is also very much a novel about childhood, and about how it slips away from us.
 Everything in this book is decaying in some form or another.